metageek-llc/wireshark-profiles/README.md

 ## Installation Instructions
-1. Download the file
+1. Download the MG_Wi-Fi folder

-2. Unzip the contents, which will be a folder called "MetaGeek Profile"

-3. Add the unzipped folder to the "profiles" folder.
+2. Add the folder to the "profiles" folder.

 *Note: On macOS, you can do this by opening Wireshark, enter CMD+Shift+A, then click directory path on bottom right of dialog box.
 Copy unzipped folder into profiles folder in that directory*